byrd-laif/soilMakers/readme.md

 # *Soil Makers*

 **Conservation as consequence of lifestyle and work.**

-**Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.**
+*Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.*

 ## *The Ecology Is The Economy.*
 **Nature is the *balance sheet.***

 ***Transforming an ecological withdraw to an environMental deposit for the future.
 Mobilizing bio-resources (organic refuse) and converting this into Ecological Pro-biotics for whole environMental health, soil to soul.***

-***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature, environMental health is prevention of the wasteful use of resources.
+***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature, environMental health is prevention of the wasteful use of resources. *Waste* being something discarded before its usefulness has been realized.

 ### Eco-Logical Movement And Enterprise